Askal: Appearance

-Aspins do not have clear lineages that contributed to what they look like today because they are bred from a diversity of mutts and mixed breeds that are roaming around Philippines streets.
+Aspins do not have clear lineages that contributed to what they look like today because they are bred from a diversity of mutts and mixed breeds that are roaming around Filipino streets.
 However, they have characteristics that distinctively identify them.

 The coat can be short haired or rough.
-Coat colors ranges from Black, Brown, White (commonly), Ginger (rare), Brindle, Gray, and Cream.
+Coat colors ranges from black, brown, white, ginger, brindle, gray, cream, and red merle.
 Spots are commonly found at the base of the tail and at the back in semi-circular fashion.
 The snout sometimes appears black if the coat color is brown.
 The tail is usually held high and the ears can be floppy, semi-floppy or fully pointing upwards.
-The bone structure of a native Askal is on the medium range, never heavy like in Rottweilers.
+The bone structure of a native Askal is on the medium range, never heavy as with the Rottweilers.